 Several states have also joined in, filing administrative or other proceedings on behalf of defrauded citizens.
 In particular, the Massahusetts Secretary of State has filed administrative proceedings against Cohmad Securities and Fairfield Greenwich Group, its principals and affiliates.
 The attorney general of New York has also filed an action against J. Ezra Merkin and his Ascot Funds, alleging that he also clandestinely invested client funds with Madoff, while purporting to be trading on their behalf himself.

 In many instances, there are notice requirements with respect to insurance policies, which may provide coverage for civil claims commenced against feeder funds and fund of funds, or their related professionals including accounting firms.
 In particular, Directors and Officers’ (“D&O”) policies and Errors and Omissions’ (“E&O”) policies may have such strict notice requirements.
 Any Madoff victim who believes that they may have a claim against an intermediary should seek legal counsel to be apprised of their rights and any limitations on their potential claims.

-The Law Offices of Keith L. Miller, and its affiliates, is prepared to review your potential claim without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+The Law Offices of the attorney, and its affiliates, is prepared to review your potential claim without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering or preserving your assets.